flexera-public/policy_templates/operational/aws/total_instance_hours/README.md

 ## Input Parameters

-This policy has the following input parameters required when launching the policy.
+- *Email Addresses* - A list of email addresses to notify.
 - *Allow/Deny Regions* - Whether to treat `Allow/Deny Regions List` parameter as allow or deny list.
 Has no effect if `Allow/Deny Regions List` is left empty.
 - *Allow/Deny Regions List* - A list of allowed or denied regions.
 Example: `US West (Oregon)`.
 Leave blank to check all regions.
 - *Allow/Deny Billing Centers* - Whether to treat `Allow/Deny Billing Center List` parameter as allow or deny list.
 Has no effect if `Allow/Deny Billing Center List` is left empty.
 - *Allow/Deny Billing Center List* - A list of allowed or denied Billing Center names/IDs.
 Leave blank to check all Billing Centers.
-- *Email addresses to notify* - A list of email addresses to notify.

 ## Policy Actions